PaoloKa/VapeBot/README.md

 }
 ```
 after that use .
 Use ```npm install``` to install al the modules, than use ```node index.js``` to launch the bot.
+## League Commands
+- getrank 'summoner name'   : gives you all the ranks of the current/previous season
+- gameinfo 'summoner name'  : gives you information about the player ingame (mode, champion, ...)